eeeschwartz/next/lexingtonky.gov.md

 * Is beautiful and easy to use.
 * Has concise information that is accessible to everyone.
 * Reflects the unique character of a great city.
-* Is structured around the expectations or residents.
+* Is structured around the expectations of residents.
 * Gives content creators clear feedback so that they can continually improve the site.
 * Is action-oriented, to get people in and out quickly.
-* Is a key information sharing tool that decreases workload for public servants.
+* Is a key information sharing tool that decreases workload for city employees.
 As a result the site is naturally kept up-to-date.

 ## The role of the redesign in future digital services